What is a Syndet Soap or Shampoo Bar?

-Syndet is a blended word made by combining the words “synthetic” and “detergent.”
-Technically it is a cleansing product made by the binding of different synthetic detergents.
+Syndet is a blended word made by combining the words “synthetic” and "detergent."
+It is the name given to a cleansing bar or liquid made by the binding of synthetic detergents.

 Although the word syndet may be new to many people, the first syndet bar, Dove, was introduced in 1955.

 Syndet bars are labeled and marketed with words like, “cleansing bar,” "body bar," or “beauty bar.”

 These bars cannot call themselves "soap," because the word "Soap" has a legal definition provided by the FDA.
 Since syndets are made with synthetic surfactants they do not meet the legal definition of soap.

 There is a lot of buzz about using pH-balanced syndet bars to go "soap-free."
 The theory is that since they are less alkaline than natural soap these synthetic detergent bars will not harm the acid mantle.